 Sometimes antidiarrheal drugs and/or antiemetics

 Supportive care including rehydration with fluids and electrolytes is the mainstay of treatment and is all that is needed for most adults.
 Oral glucose-electrolyte solutions, broth, or bouillon may prevent dehydration or treat mild dehydration.
 Children may become dehydrated more quickly and should be given an appropriate rehydration solution (several are available commercially—see Oral Rehydration Oral Rehydration Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
-Oral fluid therapy is recommended by the American Academy of Pediatrics and the WHO and should be... read more ).
+Oral fluid therapy is recommended by the American Academy of Pediatrics and the World Health Organization... read more ).
 An antiemetic (eg, ondansetron) may be given if vomiting makes oral rehydration difficult.

 Isotonic IV fluids such as Ringer’s lactate and normal saline solution should be given when there is severe dehydration, shock, or altered mental status and failure of oral rehydration therapy or ileus (see also the Infectious Diseases Society of America's [IDSA] 2017 clinical practice guidelines for the diagnosis and management of infectious diarrhea).
 In severe dehydration, IV rehydration should be continued until pulse, perfusion, and mental status normalize.